yuejwyu/Leetcode/README.md

 # Leetcode
-Just solutions to some interesting leetcode problem
+Just solutions to some interesting leetcode problems